salitim/SQL-skills/README.md

 Data analytic SQL Skillz(Postgre)

 Parch AND Posey is the exercise source file.
-Skills.sql is the queries files
+Skills.sql is the queries file.